Differentiating active travel modes in Paris

-Being able to differentiate mopeds from bikes is revolutionary in monitoring safety and speed issues.
+Being able to differentiate active travel modes such as e-scooters from bikes is revolutionary in monitoring safety and speed issues.
 Recently Amsterdam banned mopeds from using cycle paths after carrying out similar surveys with the same technology.

 Likewise, differentiating e-scooters from bikes is just as important.

 Let’s have a closer look at the data gathered!

 Differentiating active travel modes by time of day